Esri/esri-leaflet/site/source/pages/api-reference/layers/heatmap-feature-layer.md

         <tr>
             <td><code>precision</code></td>
             <td><code>Integer</code></td>
-            <td>How many digits of precision to request from the server. <a href="http://en.wikipedia.org/wiki/Decimal_degrees">Wikipedia</a> has a great referance of digit precision to meters.</td>
+            <td>How many digits of precision to request from the server. <a href="http://en.wikipedia.org/wiki/Decimal_degrees">Wikipedia</a> has a great reference of digit precision to meters.</td>
         </tr>
         <tr>
             <td><code>token</code></td>